greywillfade/sally/content/contact/_index.md

 +++

 ### I'd like to talk about work or speaking.
 How can I reach you?
 The best way to get hold of me is either on the form here or my email, which is <b>sally at recordssoundthesame.com</b>.
-If it's something tiny, <a href="http://twitter.com/sallylait">Twitter</a> is a good alternative.
+If it's something tiny, <a href="https://mastodon.social/@sally">Mastodon</a> is a good alternative.

-### Can I call/Hangout/Skype instead?
-I like talking in person.
-Sure!
-Email me and we can arrange a time and share details then.

 ### Where are you based?
 What happens if my [thing] isn't near you?
-That’s not a problem; I love to travel.
-I'm based in Suffolk, around 45 minutes from Colchester train station, an hour from Stansted Airport, and I have my own car.
+I'm based in Suffolk in the east of the UK, around 45 minutes from Colchester train station, an hour from Stansted Airport, and I have my own car.
+I love to travel and am definitely open to hearing from you, but with a young family I do need to think carefully about the practicalities, so may not be able to do everything.